programacion-que-es-control-codigo-fuente

 What is Source Code Control

-Version control is an essential tool in the programming world.
-In simple terms, version control is a system that records and manages changes made to the source code of a program.
+Source code control is an essential tool in the world of programming.
+In simple terms, source code control is a system that records and controls the changes made to a program’s source code.

-Imagine you’re writing a program and make a mistake in a crucial part of the code.
-Without version control, this could turn into a real headache.
+Imagine you are writing a program and make a mistake in a crucial part of the code.
+Without source code control, this could become a real headache.

-Thanks to version control we can store every change that has been made to the code.
-This allows programmers to track and manage different versions, facilitating collaboration, bug detection, and software maintenance.
+Thanks to source code control we can store every change that has been made to the code.
+This allows programmers to track and manage different versions, facilitating collaboration, error detection, and software maintenance.

-Ultimately, version control is like a “super undo” that lets you revert unwanted changes, restore previous versions of your work, and check who and when changed each line of code.
+In short, source code control is like a “super undo” that allows you to revert unwanted changes, restore previous versions of your work, and check who and when changed each line of code.

-• Version control systems, which are “the guts”
+• Source code systems, which are the “guts”

-A version control system, like Git, SVN, Mercurial, or Perforce, is a set of rules, protocols, and internal mechanisms that allow managing the source code of a project.
+A source code control system, such as Git, SVN, Mercurial, or Perforce, is a set of rules, protocols, and internal mechanisms that allow managing the source code of a project.

 • Git